Electrical contractors in

 What license do I need to work as an electrician contractor in Carmel, IN?

-You need an Indiana electrical contractor license through the Professional Licensing Agency, plus local business registration with Carmel.
-The state license requires passing trade and business exams, 4 years experience, and a $25,000 bond.
+You need an Indiana state electrical contractor license through the Professional Licensing Agency, plus local business registration with Carmel.
+Source: Indiana Professional Licensing Agency.

 How much does an electrical permit cost in Carmel?